Our mission statement

 A nutritional, two course, hot lunch and pudding is provided at lunch time and refreshments, including tea, coffee, biscuits and soft drinks are provided in the morning and the afternoon.

-Our minibus means we can offer free transport places to nine members who live in the Winchcombe and Bishops Cleeve areas, and free car transport is also available to those in Winchcombe.
+Our minibus means we can offer free transport places to nine members who live in the Winchcombe and Bishops Cleeve areas, and free car transport can be offered to those in Winchcombe (if available).